suhajda3/tech-conferences-hungary/CONTRIBUTING.md

 ## How to choose the event 🧐

 This repo is a community-curated list of Hungarian tech conferences.
-So, before adding a new event, please be sure:
+So, before adding a new event, please:

 - make sure it is a tech conference and it is not already listed.